bigfix/developer.bigfix.com/site/pages/relevance/guide/client/event-log.md

 returns TRUE if that application log exists.

-You can query the security event log which records global or local group policy events.
+You can query the security event log, which records global or local group policy events.